The Science of Hurricane-Proof Buildings

 Hurricanes are arguably the most destructive natural disasters.
 When Hurricane Harvey rocked the Houston metro area in 2017, it caused a staggering $125 billion in damage.
 In addition to disrupting financial markets, Category 4 and 5 hurricanes can easily destroy homes and buildings, altering the lives of their inhabitants forever.

 Coastal cities contribute 46 percent of America’s GDP, and the population of hurricane-prone counties increased by 160 people per square mile between 1980 and 2017.
 With reports predicting rising costs for hurricane damage and an increase in storm intensity in the coming years, disaster safety is more crucial than ever.

-New building techniques and materials are being codified by law and implemented to better fortify our structures against winds, flying debris, and flooding from rain.
+Advancements in construction technology have produced new building techniques and materials that are being codified by law and implemented to better fortify our structures against winds, flying debris and flooding from rain.
 Read on to learn about the science behind making our buildings weather-resistant.

 How Do Buildings Withstand Hurricanes?

 To make a building hurricane-proof, architects design the structure as a system that works with the forces of nature rather than against them.
 Aerodynamic design helps to disperse forces and divert pressure buildup, while a network of reinforced trusses, connectors, straps, reinforcements, and mold-resistant components secures the building and prevents penetration from wind, rain, and storm debris.

 The biggest portion of a hurricane-resistant structure’s price tag would come from the impact-resistant windows and doors.
 Costs for these upgrades could reach double the cost of standard components, and home bills could run 15 percent higher once they’re installed.
 However, the costs may be lower in areas with strong building codes.